-14. Derivative Financial Instruments
+15. Derivative Financial Instruments

 The Company is exposed to certain risks relating to its ongoing business operations.
-The Company has entered into certain financial derivative instruments to manage the foreign currency exchange rate risk.
+The Company has entered into certain financial derivative instruments to economically hedge the Company's risk from changes in the fair value of non functional currency denominated monetary accounts.
+The Company's foreign currency forward contracts have terms of less than one year.